kbelleau/sebastian/README.md

 ---

-### n2c
+### ncs
-`n2c` is a sed script that converts line-breaks ('\n') into commas.
-It can be most commonly used to convert file of line-break'd entries into a comma-separated line.
+`ncs` is a sed script that converts line-breaks ('\n') into commas.
+It can be used to convert file of line-break'd entries into a comma-separated line.

 --- example
 ```sh